 Historian Keith Erekson takes readers behind the scenes of the Church History Library in Salt Lake City, Utah.
-He’s also spoken about how to dispel “Latter-day Myths.”
+He’s also written about patriarchal blessings, Joseph Smith’s teachings about Christ, and how to dispel “Latter-day Myths.”

 What are your job duties as director of the Church History Library?